sushant0709/slash/README.md

 ## :rocket: What's new?
 We have added a lot of new features to slash in our Phase-II.

-1. A web interface for users to interact with the application in a more personalised way.
+1. A modified and beautiful web interface for users to interact with the application in a more personalised way.
-2. Substituted web scraping with website product APIs for enhanced efficiency and speed.
+2. Mobile application for users to use the application on their mobile devices.
-3. Added a new e-commerce website [Home Depot](https://www.homedepot.com/)
+3. Hosted the webpage publicly so everyone can access the application
-4. Added the reviews section where users can see review of the product on respective e-commerce website.
+4. Created a Google authentication for logging in the application, making it easier and smoother to login to the application.

 ## :page_facing_up: Why

-1. **Anti-Web Scraping Measures**
+1. **Mobile Application**
-   - **Challenge**: Many popular websites, including Amazon and Walmart, employ anti-web scraping mechanisms, making it difficult to extract data using conventional scraping methods.
+   -  Many popular websites, including Amazon and Walmart have their own mobile application which makes it easy for users to access the application from anywhere and increases accessibility.

-2. **Transition to APIs**
+2. **Publicly hosted webpage**
-   - **Solution**: To overcome this challenge, we've transitioned from traditional web scraping in the backend to leveraging official APIs provided by these websites.
-This strategic shift not only preserves the project's core functionality but also enhances its robustness.
+   - For every user in the world to access and use this application, we have hosted this web application publicly which can be accessed using an URL.
+This helps the application to reach all the users via the Internet and thus many users will be able to use this application.

-3. **Enhanced Data Reliability**
+3. **Google Authentication**
-   - **Benefit**: APIs deliver data in a structured and reliable format, reducing the risk of unexpected data disruptions.
-In contrast, web scraping is vulnerable to frequent changes in website structure, which can break scraping scripts.
-This transition ensures more dependable and consistent data access.
+   - **Benefit**: Google Authentication delivers a safe and trusted way to login to the application.
+Since almost every user now has a google account, they can login to the application via Google Authentication and Google authentication being secure gives an added advantage over any other authentication methods.

-These changes have significantly improved the reliability and sustainability of data retrieval in our project.
+These changes have significantly improved the reliability and accessibility of this application.

 Future possibilities encompass the development of web applications with intuitive interfaces and mobile applications for Android and iOS, all powered by these web APIs.
 Anyone can construct their custom applications atop this foundation of web APIs.".